We explain what ear wax is, what it does and what to do if it causes you a problem.

 Ear wax microsuction

 We are now able to offer ear wax microsuction in the Bucks and Berks area.
+Our audiologists wear full PPE to carry out the procedure and the rooms are disinfected between appointments.
+The cost is £89.
 Find out more on our Ear Wax Microsuction page.